kenrickhatton/S_oneFinal/ReadMe.md

 ## Contributing

+text in the home page taken from a free to distribute pdf from www.rawfeedingrebels.com/wp-content/uploads/2014/11/dogs-starterguide.pdf
+But hope it could be a Blog Access page if used.

 As this is a Solo Project Please Do not need any controbutions but if it would like to be forked for some one else the staps below are what i used to get it going.

 ### Getting the code up and running